uccser/cs-field-guide/csfieldguide/chapters/content/en/software-engineering/sections/analysis.md

 After this description, you’re probably pretty confused because you don’t know anything about the sport of Whacky-Flob and don’t know the specific terms used (what on earth are foo-whacks???).
 To get started, you should attend a few games of Whacky-Flob and observe how the game and the scoring works.
-This way, you’ll be able to have a much better conversation with the customer since you have some knowledge about the problem domain.
+This way, you’ll be able to have a much better conversation with the customer since you have some knowledge about the {glossary-link term="problem-domain"}problem domain{glossary-link end}.
 Incidentally, this is one of the cool things about being a software engineer: you get exposure to all kinds of different, exciting problem domains.
 One project might be tracking grizzly bears, the next one might be identifying cyber terrorists or making a car drive itself.